 The Law Office of Doug Goyen represents people who have been injured in car accidents.
-This sometimes included children who had been injured in accidents.
+As a Dallas auto accident attorney, this sometimes includes children who have been injured in accidents.
 Texas recognizes that minors are incapable of making their own legal decisions.
 Because the people involved are making decisions for the child, an injury claim involving a child must be handled with caution.
 If you have a child who has been injured as a result of negligence and require legal assistance in recovering what is owed for the injury, please contact us right away.
 We can begin assisting you right away.
 Dial 972 599 4100 for more information.

-Children who are injured in car accidents are considered legally minors.
+Children who are injured in car accidents are considered legal minors.
 Minors are defined as follows: